chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 Traditionally, permission to access files stored in NFS file systems is granted by permission bits, mimicking {{POSIX}}.
-Permission bits provide course-grained access control.
+Permission bits provide coarse-grained access control.
 The file owner can control only whether members of her group can read, write, or execute the file contents, or whether anyone else (without exception) has those rights.